manomohan66/AtliQ-Hotels-Data-Analysis-Project/README.md

 **Key Objectives:**

-**Data Acquisition:** We obtained the hotel bookings dataset from relevant sources to start the analysis.
+**Data Acquisition:** Obtained the hotel bookings dataset from relevant sources to start the analysis.

 **Data Preprocessing**: Pandas was used to clean and format the dataset, ensuring it was ready for analysis.
 We handled missing data, removed duplicates, and resolved inconsistencies.